conbench/conbench/benchalerts/tests/unit_tests/expected_md/comment_nocommit.md

-Conbench analyzed the 2 benchmark runs on commit `abc`.
+Conbench analyzed the 2 benchmark runs that triggered this notification.

 There were no benchmark performance regressions. 🎉